Last Updated: 12/02/19

 - Development of preliminary and final design plans

 A thorough traffic study is currently being conducted for the project area.
 Once completed, project design work will continue and a public meeting to solicit input on proposed designs will be hosted.
 Please continue to monitor this page for project updates.

-By clicking the project map below, you can view the comments received on the existing conditions via our online public comment portal.
+By clicking here, you can view the comments received on the existing conditions via our online public comment portal.
 For detailed responses to submitted comments and questions please view this document.